Case study – Development of instrumented micro-pilot methods for liquid foams

 Produce and qualify liquid foams and their influencing factors

 Foaming generally qualified by empirical means.
-We have demonstrated in this study the possibility of combining the preparation of foams under controlled conditions (injection of air, agitation, ingredients, …) and the qualification of properties of interest (firmness, stability, …).
-It then becomes possible to control the influencing factors of liquid foams.
+In this study, we demonstrated the possibility of combining the preparation of foams under controlled conditions (air injection, agitation, ingredients, etc.) and the qualification of properties of interest (firmness, stability, etc.).
+It therefore becomes possible to control the influencing factors of liquid foams.

 The possibilities opened up by the instrumented micro-pilot approach for foams